Rick's Free Auto Repair Advice

 1) Turn off ALL electrical loads.
 No lights, blower, AC, etc. Nothing on.

-2) Start engine and let it idle until the radiator cooling fan comes on.
-Then continue to let it idle for a full 10-mins.
+2) Start the engine and let it idle until the radiator cooling fan comes on.
+Then, continue to let it idle for a full 10 minutes.
+During that time, the ECM will recalculate the throttle plate position.

 3) Done